aklinker1/vite-plugin-web-extension/packages/docs/guide/migration.md

 # Migrate from v1

 There have been several breaking changes in the upgrade to v2.
-Most of these changes are to simplify the configuration and reply more on standards provided by Vite rather than using custom options.
+Most of these changes are to simplify the configuration and rely more on standards provided by Vite rather than using custom options.

 [[toc]]